arzumy/arzumy.github.com/_posts/2012-12-07-how-to-make-sure-your-wordpress-theme-is-safe-from-virus.md

 ---
 <p><small>{{ page.date | date_to_long_string }}</small></p>

-I got to help a friend cleaning up his [Wordpress](http://wordpress.org/) installation from viruses today.
+I helped a friend cleaning up his [Wordpress](http://wordpress.org/) installation from viruses today.
 Hosting provider emailed and pointed us to the exact files with virus.
 I'm using virus term loosely, they were actually [PHP backdoor shells](http://en.wikipedia.org/wiki/Backdoor_Shell).

 I don't use Wordpress that much.
 I think I have few installations here and there, mostly left forgotten.
 So today I got to learn about basic safety when dealing with Wordpress.